 Daily Worship from the Iona Abbey: This interactive daily worship is taken from the Iona Abbey Worship Book.
 From Monday to Saturday each week this service of Morning Prayer is said on Iona.
 Each day follows the same form but with different voices, songs, psalm, reading, and prayer of the day.

 Northumbria Community Daily Prayer: The Northumbria Community provides a daily written service of morning prayer that includes prayers, scripture readings, and a brief meditation.
 Customized readings are provided for every day.

 PC(USA) Daily Prayer App: This app for mobile devices (smartphones & tablets) combines services for daily prayer from “The Book of Common Worship” with daily Bible readings from the two-year daily lectionary, and weekly readings from the three-year Revised Common Lectionary The app costs $2.99 to download; proceeds help pay for the development of additional updates and new features.
 Search for “PC(USA) Daily Prayer” on the iTunes, Google Play, and Amazon app stores.
 The latest update will be free for those who already have the app.

 Daily Bible Readings: This page, based on readings from the Presbyterian Book of Common Worship, provides morning and evening psalms plus additional scripture readings for each day of the year in a 2-year cycle.
 Here is a link to audio podcasts of the daily readings.
-Each day’s readings take between 10-20 minutes (average is around 13) and links to the readings are included, in case you want to read along.
+Each day’s readings take between 10-20 minutes.
+Links to the readings are included if you want to read along.
 Or you can just listen, and let the Spirit take over from there.